solana-foundation/solana-improvement-documents/proposals/0089-programify-feature-gate-program.md

 The Feature Gate program could instead be implemented as a built-in native program, rather than a Core BPF program.
 However, this would mean any changes to the program would need to be implemented by all validator clients in coordination.
-This makes upgrading the program cumbersome and potentially dangerous.
+This makes upgrading the program cumbersome.

-With the Feature Gate program instead implemented as a Core BPF program, the program could be changed only once, eliminating this duplication of work.
+With the Feature Gate program instead implemented as a Core BPF program, any changes need only be done once, eliminating this duplication of work.

 ## New Terminology

 - Feature Gate program: The Core BPF program that all feature accounts will be assigned to, with address `Feature111111111111111111111111111111111111`.
-- "Revoke" or "revoke pending activation": The act of reallocating a feature account's data to zero, assigning it to the System Program, and defunding its lamports balance - effectively removing it from the runtime's recognized set of pending feature activations.

 ## Detailed Design

-The Feature Gate program shall be a Core BPF program whose upgrade authority will be controlled by a multi-sig authority, with keyholders from each validator client implementation.
+The Feature Gate program shall be a Core BPF program whose upgrade authority will be a multi-sig authority, with keyholders from each validator client implementation.
 This includes Solana Labs, Jito, and Jump.
 In the future, this can be expanded to include new clients such as Syndica.

 The program shall initially be designed to support one instruction:
 `RevokePendingActivation`.
-Any other instructions or functionality this program may support in the future is outside the scope of this SIMD.
+Any other instructions or functionality this program may support in the future will be proposed and discussed separately.

-As mentioned above under "New Terminology", when this instruction is invoked by a feature key-holder, the program will reallocate the account to zero, assign it back to the System Program, and defund its lamports balance.
+When this instruction is invoked by a feature key-holder, the program will reallocate the account to zero, assign it back to the System Program, and defund its lamports balance.
 As a result, the runtime will no longer recognize this feature as pending, since it will no longer be owned by `Feature111111111111111111111111111111111111`.

 Consider the instruction as it may appear in the Feature Gate program: